-Once your dog is completely dry, move on to the next step.
+Once your Doodle is completely dry, move on to the next step.

 Since your Doodle’s hair was just wet, it was especially prone to tangles and matting.
-This is why brushing your Doodle after his bath, when he’s completely dry, is very important.
+This is why brushing your Doodle after their bath, when they’re completely dry, is very important.
 You don’t want bath-induced tangles to turn into full-blown mats that can lead to unwanted consequences.

-Brush a small amount of leave-in dog conditioner into the hair to prevent tangles and to add an extra beautiful oomph to your Doodle’s coat.
+Spray and brush in a small amount of leave-in dog conditioner into your Doodle’s coat to prevent tangles, and to add an extra beautiful oomph.

 And that’s it!
-Now you know how to bathe a dog, Doodle-style!
+Now you know how to bathe a Doodle!
 Yes, it’s a lot more work than bathing a short-haired dog, but alas, it is the price we pay for a dog with a trademark coat.